How to Find High-Quality Affordable Furnishings Online:

 - According to Nerdwallet, furniture manufacturers usually release new styles each summer and fall, so January-February and July-August are when they’re trying to get rid of the previous season’s inventory.

-- Payoff claims that July is THE best month of the whole year for furniture purchases.
+- US News agrees that mid- to late-summer is the best time to buy indoor furniture.
 Not only are furniture sales often down over the summer anyway, but moving furniture in summer is lots easier than risking having to do so during a blinding snowstorm, or sub-zero temps.

 Another way of buying furniture at lower prices is by considering less-popular manufacturers with quality products.
 Newer manufacturers and less-recognized brands will normally sell their products at lower prices, compared to more established (and more recognized) brands: